Indium(III) sulfate: Properties

-Solid anhydrous indium sulfate has two crystalline forms.
-When formed by chlorine gas chemical transport at 848 K, it has a monoclinic form with unit cell dimensions a = 8.570 Å, b = 8.908 Å and c = 12.0521 Å, β = 91.05°, and four formulae per cell.
-A high temperature form deposited at 973K has a hexagonal (or rhombohedral) form with cell dimensions of a = 8.440 Å, c = 23.093 Å and six formulae per cell.

 During extraction of indium, a sulfate solution of mixed metals, including indium sulfate, has trivalent metals partitioned into a kerosene solution of di-2-ethylhexyl hydrogen phosphate.
 Isododecylphosphetanic and diisooctylphosphinic acids can also be used for this function.
 The kerosene mixture is then backwashed with an acid to recover the metals in a water solution and regenerate the extracting fluid.

+The heat capacity of anhydrous indium sulfate at standard conditions is 65.73 cal/deg/mole (1.651 J/g/deg).
+The heat capacity increases smoothly with temperature, indicating no crystal structure transitions.

 Production

 Indium metal reacts with cold concentrated sulfuric acid to produce Indium sulfate and hydrogen gas.
 If hot concentrated sulfuric acid is used indium will reduce the sulfuric acid to sulfur dioxide.

 Indium sulfate can also be produced from a reaction of sulfuric acid on indium oxide, indium carbonate, or indium hydroxide.

 Reactions

 When heated to 710 K or above, indium sulfate decomposes by giving off sulfur trioxide vapour, yielding indium oxide.